Loading information, please wait...loading

 Brightness Gain/Loss

-Brightness is a crucial factor for video projectors because, unlike televisions, brightness is not sufficient to use a projector in all conditions.
+Brightness is a crucial factor for video projectors, because unlike televisions, brightness is not enough to use a projector in any condition.
 Brightness depends on 2 factors: the brightness of the projector (expressed in lumens), and the projection distance

 Projector brightness